-A relatively rare mosquito-borne disease, those at highest risk of being bitten by a mosquito infected with LaCrosse Encephalitis are people who live, work or recreate in woodland habitats, because of greater exposure to potentially infected mosquitoes.
+A relatively rare mosquito-borne disease, those at the highest risk of being bitten by a mosquito infected with LaCrosse Encephalitis are people who live, work or recreate in woodland habitats because of greater exposure to potentially infected mosquitoes.
 Anyone bitten by a mosquito in an area where the virus is circulating can get infected with LACV.
 Mosquito eggs can maintain the virus over winter, and adults coming from those eggs may be able to transmit the virus to small mammals (the usual warm-blooded host) and humans.
 There is currently no vaccine for LaCrosse encephalitis.

-Dangers for Domestic Animals:
+Dangers for Domestic Animals

 Our own domestic animals are at risk from mosquito bites as well, with dogs contracting heartworm transmitted by Culex mosquitoes.
-As is the case for humans, vaccines are not available for mosquito bites for our furry friends as well, so the recommendation is to keep them safe and stay away from mosquito infested areas and ensure your yard is mosquito safe!
+As is the case for humans, vaccines are not available for mosquito bites for our furry friends as well, so the recommendation is to keep them safe and stay away from mosquito-infested areas and ensure your yard is mosquito safe!

 Dog Heartworm (Dirofilaria immitis)

 Dog heartworm (Dirofilaria immitis) can be a life-threatening disease for canines.
 The disease is caused by a roundworm and is transmitted through the bit of a mosquito carrying the larvae of the worm.
 This isn't limited to just dogs, as many other animals such as cats, foxes and raccoons are infected through the bite of a mosquito.